-Lifeless-looking dog brings concern and then smiles to Muscatine residents
+‘He’s not dead, he’s just sleeping’: Dog’s favorite nap spot causes concern for Muscatine residents

 "I went back out there.
 He had his head up.
 He's okay."

 We don't need the coroner.
-Dog dad Dustin Trimble can confirm it.
+Dog dad and mechanic Dustin Trimble can confirm it.

 "He's not dead.
 He's just sleeping.
 He likes the sun," says Trimble.